 On October 30, 2023, the Company completed the agreement with Auramet International Inc. and Auramet Capital Partners LP on a USD\$25 million loan and royalty funding package which will cover the anticipated construction costs of the planned Cerro de Oro gold mine in Zacatecas, Mexico.
 On October 30, 2023, the Company completed a draw-down of USD\$5 million under the loan facility.
 The USD\$5 million draw-down will be used to fund exploration programs, property holding costs, detailed engineering and deposits on long lead time items.
-As of September 30, 2024, the closing conditions of the loan and royalty agreements have not occurred.
+On October 30, 2024, the Company and Auramet amended the agreement to extend the term of the maturity date from October 30, 2024 to November 29, 2024.
+On November 29, 2024 the Company and Auramet further amended the agreement to extend the term of the remaining loan facility by six months by issuing the standby payment of USD\$400,000 settled with the issuance of 1,901,648 common shares of the Company in January 2025.
+As of December 31, 2024, the closing conditions of the loan and royalty agreements have not occurred.

 The project remains in the permitting process and the Company continues its constructive dialogue with the federal environmental permitting agency in Mexico (SERMANAT).
 In addition to some technical follow-up questions, the Company received a request to update portions of the flora and fauna sampling program conducted in 2022 and that activity is currently being completed at the site.
+The permitting process continues with the Company continuing to provide support for any follow-up requests from the permit authorities.
+It is expected that increased visibility should become available in the coming months as to the plans/timelines from the new government authorities in Mexico for issuing permits relating to mining activities.